vrivn3/vrivn3.github.io/README.md

 ## Share/host resume on Github; a distributed version control system

 To follow Andrew Etter's advice, use Github, a distributed version control system.
 Create a repository on GitHub to organize your files.
 Regularly commit changes to track revisions and collaborate.

+__A gif of a resume hosted on a static website will be shown below__

 ### Creating an Account and Repository on Github